Laiara-Leizer/Laiara-Leizer/README.md

 ## Hi there 👋

-🔭 I'm currently studying at a technical school, where I learn front-end, back-end and data base.
+🔭 I'm currently studying at a technical school and my course is IT.
+I learn front-end, back-end and database.

+💻 Some of the languages ​​and items I study:
+   * Front-end: HTML, CSS, JavaScript.
+   *Frameworks/libraries: Angular.js, React, Bootstrap.
+   *Back-end: Node.js, JavaScript, Java.
+   *Database: MongoDB, MySQL

 🌱 Besides, I'm learning from courses, like udemy and going to lectures when not doing school work.